- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 - If you’re prescribed Metformin for PCOS, be sure to tell your health care provider and pharmacist about all the prescription medications and over–the–counter medicines that you’re taking.

-- If you’re having surgery, including dental surgery, tell your health care provider or dentist that you’re taking Meformin for PCOS.
+- If you’re having surgery, including dental surgery, tell your health care provider or dentist that you’re taking Metformin for PCOS.
 Ask when you should stop taking it before the procedure.

 - Metformin can lower your body’s ability to absorb certain vitamins (B12 and folate), so it’s a good idea to take a multivitamin (with B vitamins).